 Have you read Stones in my Clog, or Bats in my Belfry yet?
 Only $2.99 on your tablet or smartphone, you will not be sorry.
 Promise, or your money back.
 Dinkum.

 Lettuce wraps recipes are just one way to enjoy your organic green-foods.

 Because the folate in our greens is so vital for school achievement we look for different ways to encourage our grandchildren to enjoy more salads; lettuce wraps recipes for the lunch-box is just one of them.

 Whether growing lettuce, or purchased from the green grocer, they give vital nutrients to us all.

-Lettuce salad recipes form the basis of most green salads and for good reasons; it's inexpensive and simple to grow and provides many vital phytosterols and nutrients.
+Lettuce salad recipes form the basis of most green salads and for good reasons; it is inexpensive and simple to grow and provides many vital phytosterols and nutrients.

-Only, it's really difficult to get them fresh.
-Grow your own lettuce!
+Only it is really difficult to get them freshly-picked from the shop.
+Grow your own lettuce.

 Bernard Preston comes from a vegetarian family, but loves meat too; he tries to combine both worlds in a nutritious and healthy way.
-Growing lettuce is just one way of making sure there's plenty of high folate levels in the family; sharing a home with the next generation they are passionate about the benefits of fresh, organic salads.
+Growing lettuce is just one way of making sure there is plenty of high folate levels in the family; sharing a home with the next generation so that they too will be passionate about the benefits of fresh, organic salads.

-Malignancies seems to strike all around us, so kaempferol and cancer prevention is high on the agenda; it's one of the vital bioflavonoids found is large amounts in lettuce.
+Malignancies seems to strike all around us, so kaempferol and tumour prevention is high on the agenda; it is one of the vital bioflavonoids found is large amounts in lettuce.